semiversus/python-broqer/README.rst

 * Supporting ``asyncio`` for time depended operations and using coroutines (e.g. map_async_, debounce_, ...)
 * Publishers are *awaitable* (e.g. ``await adc_raw``)
 * Broker functionality via Hub_
-    * Centralised object to publish and subscribe to subjects
+ - Centralised object to keep track of publishers and subscribers
-    * Starting point to build applications with a microservice architecture
+ - Starting point to build applications with a microservice architecture

 Install
 =======